BrookeNagy123/snake-client/README.md

 ![Preview of Game](Preview.png)

 ## Getting Started
 	•	Follow steps inside the snek server repo to run the server side.
-URL: https://github.com/lighthouse-labs/snek-multiplayer
+URL for Snek Server Repo: https://github.com/lighthouse-labs/snek-multiplayer
 	•	Run the development snake client using the node play.js command.
-	•	To exit the game from the client side use Control + C command.
+	•	To exit the game from the client side use the Control + C command.